basarat/typescript-compiler-docs/README.md

 * `getFormattingEditsForDocument`
   for `getFormattingEditsForDocument` once you've gotten the appropriate edits ranges, you can easily apply them in reverse and fix up the original source text.

+# Support JSX
+You can convert JSX to JavaScript using the API from : https://www.npmjs.com/package/react-tools